How to Build a Rainwater Harvesting System in Schools

 • Collection: Install gutters and downspouts to guide water into storage.
 Use filters or mesh to prevent leaves and debris from entering.

 • Storage Tanks: Choose tanks that can store enough water based on the calculations.
-Rain barrels or larger tanks (, metal, or concrete) are options.
+Rain barrels or larger tanks (plastic, metal, or concrete) are options.
 Involve students in deciding which materials are best based on cost, sustainability, and ease of maintenance.

 • First Flush Diverter: Install a diverter that discards the first rainwater (which might be dirty) to ensure cleaner water storage.